Sudo-Ivan/arcgis-utils/README.md

 - [ ] Updating data only if the last edit date has changed
 - [ ] Versioning
 - [ ] ArcGIS API Support
-- [ ] Custom Symbology and Image Support from ArcGIS Layers
+- [ ] Symbology and Image Support from ArcGIS Layers
+- [ ] QGIS Support

 ## Installation